Missouri State Bears soccer: MLS College Draft

 Missouri State has had 1 player drafted in the MLS College Draft.
-Matt Caution was drafted in the third round of the 1998 Draft by the Dallas Burn.
+Matt Caution was drafted in the third round of the 1998 Draft by the Dallas Burn, now known as FC Dallas.

 Note: The MLS College Draft was held from 1996 to 1999.

 MLS Supplemental Draft

 Missouri State has had 2 players drafted in the MLS Supplemental Draft.
-Doug Lascody was drafted in the third round of the 2005 Draft by the Kansas City Wizards.
+Doug Lascody was drafted in the third round of the 2005 Draft by the Kansas City Wizards, now known as Sporting Kansas City.
 Justin Douglass was drafted in the fourth round of the 2007 Draft by the Houston Dynamo.

 Note: The MLS Supplemental Draft has been held off and on since 1996.
 The last draft to have taken place was in 2013.

 MLS SuperDraft

-Missouri State has had 4 players drafted in the MLS SuperDraft.
-Chris Brunt was drafted in the third round of the 2002 draft by the Kansas City Wizards.
-Missouri State had two players selected in the 2004 Draft;Matt Pickens in the second round with the Chicago Fire and Jamal Sutton in the fourth round with the Columbus Crew.
-Matthew Bentley was selected in the fourth round of the 2020 draft by Minnesota United F.C.
+Missouri State has had 5 players drafted in the MLS SuperDraft.
+Chris Brunt was drafted in the third round of the 2002 draft by the then-Kansas City Wizards.
+Missouri State had two players selected in the 2004 Draft; Matt Pickens in the second round with the Chicago Fire and Jamal Sutton in the fourth round with the Columbus Crew.
+Matthew Bentley was selected in the fourth round of the 2020 draft by Minnesota United FC.
+Jesús Barea was selected in the first round of the 2025 MLS SuperDraft by Real Salt Lake.